almfelipe/brazil-geographic-data/README.md

 ## Database structure

-This database contains five tables: region, state, city, and geometry.
+This database contains five tables: region, state, city, and boundary.
 Each one of those tables is described in the sections below.

 ### Table region